JoshuaGraham14/JoshuaGraham14/README.md

 # Welcome to My GitHub Profile! 👋

-## Introduction
 Hello!
-I'm Joshua Graham, a passionate coder with a strong background in computer science.
-My journey in coding began at a young age and has grown into a full-fledged passion for developing innovative solutions and learning new technologies.
-I am currently studying Computer Science at the University of Leeds, where I have honed my skills through diverse experiences in software development, machine learning, and web design.
+I'm Joshua Graham, a 4th year Computer Science student at the University of Leeds.
+I am a passionate coder with a strong interest in AI, machine learning and mobile app development.

 ## Work Experience
 ### Equinor, London, UK